 The modem supports dual SIMs with automatic carrier selection, so the same device is used for both AT&T and Verizon, and the router uses some user-defined health-check criteria to choose which carrier to use.

 It also has a WAN port, that you can configure it to prefer, if the connection passes specific health tests.
 We use that to preference Starlink over 4G/LTE, when it is available.

 For low-signal locations, where we can’t get usable signal with antennas alone, we use a cell phone booster.
 The model we have is a weBoost Drive 4G-X, with external antennas.
 We often find ourselves in situations where we can use our mast-mounted antennas for Internet access and achieve much better speeds than with the weBoost, but need to use the weBoost to make calls.
 Other times, the weBoost is our last resort and the only way to reach the Internet.

 For higher signal locations in the fifth wheel or when using the WeBoost, we use the antennas the Cradlepoint comes with.
 In the truck camper we use an external Panorama Mako 4×4 antenna.

 For lower signal locations in the fifth wheel, we have a 2×2 MIMO setup that consists of two log-periodic antennas mounted on a mast.

-With multiple antenna solutions, a booster, and solid cellular plans we haven’t found but a couple locations that we couldn’t have usable Internet.
+With multiple antenna solutions, a booster, solid cellular plans, and Starlink, we haven’t found but a couple locations that we couldn’t have usable Internet.